HelloblueAI/Bleu.js/README.md

 - **HenFarm.js**: The framework built by Helloblue to generate eggs.

 ## Getting Started

+## Local Installation:
+install Bleu.js via NPM:
+`npm install bleujs`

 1. Install dependencies:
    `npm install`

 ## Build and run the Docker container
 `docker-compose up --build`

 # Example Usage
+## Generating Code
+To generate code using Bleu.js, you can send a POST request to the /generate endpoint with the template you want to use:
+`curl -X POST http://localhost:3000/generate -H "Content-Type: application/json" -d '{"template": "basic function"}'`

+## Optimizing Code
+To optimize code using Bleu.js, you can send a POST request to the /optimize endpoint with the code you want to optimize:
+`curl -X POST http://localhost:3000/optimize -H "Content-Type: application/json" -d '{"code": "console.log(\"Hello, world!\");"}'`

 ## Debugging Code
 To debug code using Bleu.js, you can send a POST request to the /debug endpoint with the code you want to debug:
 `curl -X POST http://localhost:3000/debug -H "Content-Type: application/json" -d '{"code": "console.log(\"Hello, world!\");"}'`

-## Optimizing Code
-To optimize code using Bleu.js, you can send a POST request to the /optimize endpoint with the code you want to optimize:
-`curl -X POST http://localhost:3000/optimize -H "Content-Type: application/json" -d '{"code": "console.log(\"Hello, world!\");"}'`

-## Generating Code
-To generate code using Bleu.js, you can send a POST request to the /generate endpoint with the template you want to use:
-`curl -X POST http://localhost:3000/generate -H "Content-Type: application/json" -d '{"template": "basic function"}'`

 ## Example Structure